Hi, I’m Simon.

 How do I report and pay CGT?

-For detailed guidance on the new rules please read our guide.
+For detailed guidance on the new rules please read our guide on how to report and pay capital gains tax on uk property.

 What tax relief or allowances do I get when I sell my property?